 Any sudden movements and not releasing the safety catch under control will attract the attention of all weary kudu.
 This will result in a no-hunt situation with a long walk of shame back to the hunting vehicle.

 Best time of year to hunt kudu

-Traditionally the bush in the best kudu hunting areas is rather dense during our summer months from November to April.
-From June to August the bush starts to recede rather quickly and during September and October the daily temperatures start rising while the bush recedes to a minimum.
+Traditionally the bush is rather dense during our summer months from November to April.
+From June to August the bush starts to recede rather quickly.
+During September and October the daily temperatures start rising while the bush recedes to a minimum.

 We can and do hunt kudu from January to December.